emmanuelnyadongo/alu-web-development/html_advanced/README.md

 ## Contributing

 We welcome contributions from everyone!
-If you'd like to contribute to [Project Name], please follow these guidelines:
+If you'd like to contribute to get schooled, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`.